On pricing rules and optimal strategies in general Kyle-Back models: Model setup

 While $Q^{0,z}$ is how the informed trader assign likelihood to the events generated by $B$ and $Z$, $\bbP$ is the probability distribution of the market makers who do not observe $Z_0$ exactly.
 Thus, the market makers' filtration, denoted by $\cF^M$, will be the right-continuous augmentation with the $\bbP$-null sets of the filtration generated by $Y$.
 In particular $\cF^M$ satisfies the usual conditions.

 On the other hand, since the informed trader knows the value of $Z_0$ perfectly, it is plausible to assume that her filtration is augmented with the $Q^{0,z}$-null sets.
 However, this will make the modelling cumbersome since the filtration will have an extra dependence on the value of $Z_0$ purely for technical reasons.
 Another natural choice is to consider the null sets that belong to every $Q^{0,z}$, i.e. the sets that are elements of the following \be \cN^I:=\{E\subset \cF: Q^{0,z}(E)=0, \, \forall z\in \bbR\}. \ee These null sets will correspond to the {\em a priori} beliefs that the informed trader has about the model before she is given the private information about $Z_0$ and, thus, can be used as a good benchmark for comparison.
-Therefore we assume that the informed trader's filtration, denoted by $\cF^I$, is the right continuous augmentation of the filtration generated by $S$ and $Z$ with the sets of $\cN^I$.
-Note that the resulting filtration is {\em not} complete.
+Therefore we assume that the informed trader's filtration, denoted by $\cF^I$, is the right continuous augmentation\footnote{See Section 3 of \cite{GTM} for a recipe of the procedure.} of the filtration generated by $S$ and $Z$ with the sets of $\cN^I$.
+Similarly, we will denote by $\cF^{B,Z}$ the is the right continuous augmentation of the filtration generated by $B$ and $Z$ with the sets of $\cN^I$.
+Note that the resulting filtrations are {\em not} complete.

-We are finally in a position to give a rigorous definition of the rational expectations equilibrium of this market, i.e. a pair consisting of an \emph{admissible} pricing rule and an \emph{admissible} trading strategy such that: \textit{a)} given the pricing rule the trading strategy is optimal, \textit{b)} given the trading strategy, the pricing rule is {\em rational} in the following sense: \be H(t,X_t)=S_t=\mathbb{E}\left[ f(Z_1)|\mathcal{F}_t^M\right], \ee where $\bbE$ corresponds to the expectation operator under $\bbP$.
+A rational expectations equilibrium is a pair consisting of an \emph{admissible} pricing rule and an \emph{admissible} trading strategy such that: \textit{a)} given the pricing rule the trading strategy is optimal, \textit{b)} given the trading strategy, the pricing rule is {\em rational} in the following sense: \be H(t,X_t)=S_t=\mathbb{E}\left[ f(Z_1)|\mathcal{F}_t^M\right], \ee where $\bbE$ corresponds to the expectation operator under $\bbP$.
 To formalize this definition of equilibrium, we first define the sets of admissible pricing rules and trading strategies.